Khoeckman/canvasParticles/README.md

     // Particles per million.
     // The amount of particles that will be created per million pixels the canvas covers (width * height).
-    // Example: canvas dimensions = 1920 width * 937 height = 1799040 pixels * 100 ppm / 1000000 = 179.904 = 179 particles
+    // Example: canvas dimensions = 1920 width * 937 height = 1799040 pixels
+    //     1799040 pixels * 100 ppm / 1000000 = 179.904 = 179 particles
     // !!!
 IMPORTANT !!!: The amount of particles exponentially reduces performance.
     //     People with large screens will have a bad experience with high values.
     //     A solution is to use a higher particles.connectDistance with less particles.
     ppm: 100, // default: 100 (recommended: < 120)

     // The maximum amount of particles that can be created